Cramlington railway station: Facilities

 The station is unstaffed.
-In February 2019, the local Council installed a ticket machine on the southbound platform.
+In February 2019, the local council installed a ticket machine on the southbound platform.
 The machine allows contactless, and card for tickets, as well as being able to collect tickets.
 Travel tickets can still be purchased on board the train.
 There are waiting shelters on both platforms (but no other permanent buildings), along with timetable posters and next train real-time information boards to offer train running details.
 Step-free access is available to both platforms, though the footbridge linking them has steps.

 Northumberland County Council and the local rail users group SENRUG is campaigning to relocate the station to a new site 200 metres south of its present position, in order to better serve the town's Manor Walks shopping centre, Westmorland Retail Park and main employment areas.
 The proposed site would also allow for the construction of a dedicated bus-rail interchange, a larger car park and serve several residential estates to the west built in the 1960s and 1970s.

 Services

 Northern Trains

-As of the December 2021 timetable change, there is an hourly service between Newcastle and Morpeth.
+As of the December 2023 timetable change, there is an hourly service between Newcastle and Morpeth on weekdays and Saturdays.
 Most services extend to Carlisle via Hexham.
-At peak times, two trains per day (excluding Sunday) extend to Chathill.
+At peak times, two trains per day (excluding Sunday) extend to/from Chathill.

+Sundays see a two-hourly service each way to and from the MetroCentre.
 At present, all services are operated by Northern Trains.